CodeReclaimers/neat-python/docs/module_summaries.rst

     Represents a :term:`species` and contains data about it such as members, fitness, and time stagnating.
     Note: :py:class:`stagnation.DefaultStagnation` manipulates many of these.

-    :param int key: Identifier
+    :param int key: :term:`Identifier/key <key>`
     :param int generation: Initial generation of appearance

+  .. index:: genomic distance

   .. py:class:: GenomeDistanceCache(config)

-    Caches :term:`genomic distance` information to avoid repeated lookups (the :py:meth:`distance function <genome.DefaultGenome.distance>` is among the most time-consuming parts of the library, although many fitness functions are likely to far outweigh this for moderate-size populations).
+    Caches (indexing by :term:`genome` :term:`key`/id) :term:`genomic distance` information to avoid repeated lookups.
+(The :py:meth:`distance function
+    <genome.DefaultGenome.distance>` is among the most time-consuming parts of the library, although many fitness functions are likely to far outweigh
+    this for moderate-size populations.)

+    :param object config: A genome configuration object; later used by the genome distance function.

+    .. py:method:: __call__(genome0, genome1)

-    Called as a method with a pair of genomes to retrieve the distance.
+      GenomeDistanceCache is called as a method with a pair of genomes to retrieve the distance.

+      :param object genome0: The first genome object.
+      :param object genome1: The second genome object.
+      :return: The :term:`genomic distance`.
+      :rtype: float

   .. py:class:: DefaultSpeciesSet(config, reporters)